 Located in some of the best destinations for spring nuptials—either there’s little chance of rain or the indoors are as fabulous as the outdoors—these venues feature fresh blooms and beautiful scenery galore.
 Here are our favorite wedding venues to host a spring wedding.

-1 Hotel Brooklyn Bridge, New York
+1 Hotel Brooklyn Bridge in New York City

-Blackberry Farm, Tennessee
+Blackberry Farm in Walland, Tennessee

-Villa Tre Ville, Amalfi Coast
+Villa Tre Ville in Amalfi Coast, Italy

 Planner and event designer Diana Sorensen of Sugokuii Events believes this stunning Positano villa is even more beautiful in spring.
-“Their wisteria are blooming everywhere on the property—in particular, under the arches, which make the most picturesque areas to have a ceremony,” she says.
+“The wisteria are blooming everywhere on the property—in particular, under the arches, which make the most picturesque areas to have a ceremony,” she says.
 The unparalleled views of the Tyrrhenian Sea will wow your guests, and the suites with plunge pools make for the quintessential Amalfi Coast getaway for you and your new spouse.

-The Foundry, New York
+The Foundry in New York City

 This industrial-chic venue in Long Island City, just across the river from Manhattan, gives you all the urban feels with just the right amount of spring sunshine.
 The former 19th-century foundry turned event space has six areas for weddings, including a terrace and courtyard.
-Create the ultimate indoor-outdoor affair by making use of the entire space for an evening of cocktails, dinner, dancing, and of course, “I do's.”
+Create the ultimate indoor-outdoor affair by making use of the entire space for an evening of cocktails, dinner, dancing, and of course, “I dos.”

-Hotel San Cristóbal Baja, Mexico
+Hotel San Cristóbal in Baja, Mexico

 Inspired by the artistic culture of Todos Santos, Hotel San Cristóbal Baja, located near Los Cabos, offers an alternative to the beach-front ceremonies of the chain resorts nearby.
 This boutique hotel overlooks the Sierra de la Laguna mountains and the Pacific Ocean from its perch among the cacti.
-Say “I do” at the minimalist chapel on-site and be sure to take photos at the ruins of an antique abalone cannery on the property.
+Say “I do” at the minimalist chapel on site and be sure to take photos at the ruins of an antique abalone cannery on the property.

-Franklin Park Conservatory, Ohio
+Franklin Park Conservatory in Columbus, Ohio

-Camp Navarro, California
+Camp Navarro in Navarro, California

-NoMad Hotel Rooftop, New York
+NoMad Hotel Rooftop in New York City

-This trendy hotel not only has some of the best wedding food and cocktails—they have won Michelin Stars and James Beard Awards—but it also offers another unicorn: an open-air tented rooftop garden in the middle of Manhattan.
-Wrought iron chandeliers and lanterns hang over the space, creating an intimate environment for a sophisticated dinner party-style reception that makes use of the spring temperatures.
+This trendy hotel not only has some of the best wedding food and cocktails—they have won Michelin stars and James Beard awards—but it also offers another unicorn: an open-air tented rooftop garden in the middle of Manhattan.
+Wrought-iron chandeliers and lanterns hang over the space, creating an intimate environment for a sophisticated dinner party-style reception that makes use of the spring temperatures.

-The Ritz Paris, France
+The Ritz Paris in France

 If your idea of a spring wedding includes walks along the Seine, gilded ballrooms, and views of the City of Light, set your sights on the Ritz Paris.
 Though the French capital is beautiful any time of the year, spring unleashes a new energy with locals stepping outside after the cold months.
 The markets feel vibrant and the gardens are filled with rosé-sipping Parisians.
 Host an alfresco ceremony the same way, in the hotel’s Grand Jardin, with a reception in a light-filled ballroom.
 Fun fact: The ballroom walls are soundproof, meaning you can dance until dawn.

-Rosewood Miramar Beach, California
+Rosewood Miramar Beach in Montecito, California

-U.S. National Arboretum, Washington, D.C.
+U.S. National Arboretum in Washington, D.C.

-Hinoki & the Bird, California
+Hinoki & the Bird in Century City, California

 This Japanese-inspired restaurant in Century City converts to a quirky-yet-upscale wedding venue, complete with an outdoor patio to relish the Southern California sunlight.
 You’ll have no shortage of amazing food and drink, as the venue serves up Asian-fusion dishes and artisanal cocktails, and the casual-luxury vibe of the space perfectly fits the mood of true Angelenos.